-- Buildings straight-line allocation over the useful life of the property as estimated by the valuer. - Vehicles, plant, furniture and equipment a percentage of the value of each class of assets in the Balance Sheet. - Infrastructure straight- line allocation.
+- Buildings straight-line allocation over the useful life of the property. - Vehicles, plant, furniture and equipment straight line allocation over the useful economic life. - Infrastructure straight- line allocation.

 Where an item of Property, Plant and Equipment has major component parts whose cost is significant in relation to the total cost of the item, the components are depreciated separately.